 Geographic targeting will enable you to target all your PPC ads exclusively to potential customers in your locale.
 This is particularly crucial for businesses that only conduct locally since you’ll be targeting locations that could potentially offer maximum profit.

 Not Directing Your PPC Ads to a Relevant Landing Page

 When users click your ads, they should see exactly the same content on the web page that it links to.
-A PPC specialist in San Diego recommends that you create separate landing pages for each of your ads so users won’t have to navigate your site to look for the ad they clicked on.
+A PPC specialist in Denver recommends that you create separate landing pages for each of your ads so users won’t have to navigate your site to look for the ad they clicked on.

 Not Targeting Specifically